yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl powerExpand` - expand the powers with the specified base(s).

+* `#!wl powerExpandFactor` - factor the base of powers and then expand.

 * `#!wl powerExponentCollect` - collect powers by the specified exponent(s).

 * `#!wl trigPhaseReduce` - reduce phase factors in trigonometric functions by the given assumptions.